Ginseng Strip 2002: Lawsuit

 By 2022, the song went viral on TikTok and charted at number 47 on the Billboard Global 200 chart for the first time.
-Dublab accredited the song's success to their original sample loop.
+Dublab credited the song's success to their original sample loop.
 Year0001 stopped responding to Dublab and did not collaborate for their upcoming Membership Drive that year.
 Following this, Dublab sent a cease-and-desist letter regarding Yung Lean and Yung Gud's unauthorized sampling of "Loop 61", which was followed by a lawsuit soon after.